OUR TEAM

 Dr Quesada attended vet shcool in Spain, before realising her passion lay with African wildlife conservation.
 Now she teaches the One-Health aspects of the course and ensures volunteers have a educational and fun packed schedule.

-Dr Daniella
+Dr Caspedes

-Coordinator: Costa Rica Wildlife Internship
+Coordinator and vet: Costa Rica Wildlife Internship

 Jill Barton